 and test is 0.978.
-Comparing our shallow FCN model with the zeroing baseline, we observe that our network attains better SNR and MAE scores, but it seems to underperform according to the AUC measure.
+Comparing our shallow FCN model with the zeroing baseline, we observe that our network attains better mean SNR improvement and AUC scores, but it seems to underperform according to the MAE measure.
 Our deep FCN provides superior results for all three metrics, surpassing both the zeroing baseline and the shallow FCN.
-In terms of SNR and AUC, our deep FCN seems to attain performance levels quite close to the oracle, e.g. the AUC of our deep FCN is 0.008 under the AUC of the oracle on the test set.
+In terms of $\overline{\Delta SNR}$ and AUC, our deep FCN seems to attain performance levels quite close to the oracle, e.g. the AUC of our deep FCN is 0.006 under the AUC of the oracle on the test set.

 In addition to the results on our data set, we assessed the generalization capacity of our deep FCN on real data, by testing it on samples provided by the NXP company, which were captured with the NXP TEF810X 77 GHz radar transceiver, from real-world scenarios.
-In Figure 3, we show that our model can perform interference mitigation on real radar signals, having an output very similar with the reference signal.
+In Figure 3, we show an example of interference mitigation performed by our model on a real radar signal, producing an output very similar to the reference signal.